yusuke0913/Documentation/source/includes/_employees.md

 > The above command returns an empty response.

 This endpoint resends an invitation.
+After resending, you need to wait at least 24 hours before resending again.

 ### HTTP Request